 Mantaray’s is best known for fresh local seafood and produce.
 Proof of this is their Seafood Board and their Seafood Tower (for two).
 For those who don’t want to share, see the Chilli Crab spaghetti!

-It’s one of the priciest options we went to, and there seems to be some hit and miss on the quality being a small town with occasional staffing issues this isn’t unheard of, if you went here recently let us know and we will update on how it is going now!
+It’s one of the priciest options we went to, and there seems to be some hit-and-miss on the quality.
+Being a small town with occasional staffing issues this isn’t unheard of.

 7) EGFC Restaurant & Bar ($$ – $$$)